-A Parents Guide To Being A Good Role Model
+A Parents Guide to Being a Good Role Model

 WELCOME to the parenting site!
 We have all heard how children can keep you young, but they can also keep you busy.
-I hope that by looking at this site you will find fresh ideas and effective parenting advice that will challenge, motivate you and even make you smile.
+I hope that by looking at this site you will find fresh ideas and effective parenting advice that will challenge, motivate and even make you smile.

 If your children are keeping you young then you are on the move, you are changing and developing.
 The challenge as today's parents is to hold on to your faith and beliefs and be a good role model at the same time as striding out with your child, ready to discover and explore new things together.
 Phew!
 That is quite a lot to achieve, but don't worry.
 Look out for Why Being A Good Role Model Is Important and How To Be A Good Parent Role Model.
 You will also have the chance to say what you think.
 So read on- and enjoy!